-The machine is shipped with hydraulic oil filled to the top of the baffle in the reservoir.
+The machine is shipped with hydraulic oil in the reservoir.
 Run the machine for approximately 15 minutes to allow any extra air to purge out of the hydraulic system.
 Check hydraulic reservoir and if necessary fill the reservoir to the appropriate level with Mobil 1 15W-50 synthetic motor oil.
+Replace hydraulic reservoir cap and tighten until snug.
+Do not overtighten.